wordswords/wordswords.github.io/hugo-site/content/pages/my-bike/index.md

 ![image](bike.jpg)

-My wife and I use this as a bike for getting shopping and a general-purpose car replacement, as well as volunteering.
+I use this as a bike for getting shopping and a general-purpose car replacement, as well as volunteering.
+It has a maximum average power-assisted range of 60 miles on a single charge, assuming the lowest power-assist setting, up to 20 miles per charge for the highest power-assist setting.

+I have configured it so that I can move large objects and cargo similar to a small car, and cycle and navigate safely in all weathers.

 - Tern 2024 Quick Haul Long D9 Electric Cargo Bike (road legal, top electric-assisted speed 15mph, max. pull 415lbs)
 - Hornit Electric bike horn